tiy-durham-fe-2015/curriculum/lectures/week-01-4.md

 ## Topics

-- How to do a grid
-	- Keep aspect ratio
-	- How to center transform: translate(-50%, -50%)
+- Expectation of refined styling moving forward
+- How to set up SSH with git (GitHub > Preferences > Advanced > Install Command Line Tools)

 - SCSS & intro to build processes
   - Nesting
   - Variables
   - Imports
   - Functions
+- Intro to gulp
+- How to do a grid
+	- Keep aspect ratio
+	- How to center transform: translate(-50%, -50%)
 - More pseudo selectors, :valid, :invalid, :required, etc
 - CSS animations and transitions
   * http://ianlunn.github.io/Hover/